 These include reducing the number of committees and increasing transparency.

-Ms Crowe also recommended the creation of a small civil service, to reduce the burden on those setting policy and enable better economic planning.'No help'
+Ms Crowe also recommended the creation of a small civil service, to reduce the burden on those setting policy and enable better economic planning.

 The report was discussed at a public meeting on Wednesday night, which was attended by about a quarter of the island's electorate of 456.